 Organise and monitor the content on your hashtags

 As a brand you want to make sales, right?
-So let’s use this content to maximise your online conversion rates and increase sales, by positioning this user generated content (UGC) on your ecommerce site, right in front of your would be customers.
+So let’s use this content to maximise your online conversion rates and increase sales, by positioning this User Generated Content on your eCommerce site, right in front of your would be customers.
 These real-life images provide an element of social proof, which can give the extra confidence needed to turn a browser into a buyer.

-At Photoslurp this is exactly our area of expertise.
-Our advanced platform allows you to collect, filter, and curate any content posted on your brands hashtags.
-From here you can label products and send the images directly to your ecommerce site, giving your audience a different, truly authentic angel on your brand!
-What’s more, you can credit your contributors by direct message and link to their original images from your own site, helping to make your audience a real part of the brand.
+At Photoslurp, this is exactly our area of expertise.
+Our advanced platform allows you to collect, filter, and curate any content posted on your brand’s hashtags.
+From here, you can label products and send the images directly to your eCommerce site, giving your audience a different, truly authentic angle on your brand.
+What’s more, you can credit your contributors by direct message and link to their original images from your own site, helping to make your audience an active part of the brand.

 If you want to explore how Photoslurp can help you harness UGC for your brand, come visit us here.
-We firmly believe that in order to market your brand effectively through Instagram, you need a way of measuring your performance.
-So, if you haven’t got one already, click here to request a VMI report for your brand now.
-And if you would like to share this guide, you can tweet about it here, or share through other channels using the buttons on the right.
+We firmly believe that in order to market your brand effectively through Instagram, you need a way of measuring your performance through Instagram analytics.

-User Quality is a metric derived from data that we have gathered on all the Instagram users who have posted on your brand’s hashtag.
-These are users who have not just Liked one of your brand’s images, but they have actually gone to the effort of posting a photo and tagging your brand.
+User Quality describes the overall ‘quality’ of all the Instagram users who have posted on your brand’s hashtag.
+These are users who have not just liked one of your brand’s images, but they have actually gone to the effort of posting a photo and tagging your brand.
 For simplicity, we could call this group the audience of your hashtag.
 Currently we are unable to gather data relating to User Quality since the deprecation of the Instagram API in April 2018.
 However, this guide to improving your user quality is still important for maximising the success of your brand on this essential social network.

 What does User ‘Quality’ really mean?

-As a general rule, if you have lots of active, well liked, engaged, users on your hashtag, then User Quality will be high.
-If you have lots of inactive, disengaged users then User Quality will be low.
+As a general rule, if you have lots of active, well-liked, engaged, users on your hashtag, then you are onto a good thing.
+If you have lots of inactive, disengaged users, then perhaps you have some work to do.

-Firstly, if their content on your brand is great, then of course credit them, say thanks at the very least.
+Firstly, if the content on your brand is great, then of course credit them – say thanks at the very least.
 But, if they are someone who you think can add some value to your brand, then why not start a dialogue.
 If the user in question has a good followership and posts great content on your brand, then they could really help you, perhaps more than you think.

 Of course, to do this properly takes time and effort.
 However, here at Photoslurp we have found that many customers use our platform to facilitate this whole process.
-At its most fundamental level, our software allows brands to monitor and organise all the content that’s posted on their hashtag(s).
+At its most fundamental level, our software allows brands to monitor and organise all the content that’s posted on our clients’ hashtag(s).
 We can then filter this data in various different ways, helping to quickly identify those users of interest who could help your brand.
-For more information on how the Photoslurp platform can help you get the most out user generated content (UGC) for your brand, drop us a line here.
+Learn more about how the Photoslurp platform can help you get the most out of User Generated Content for your brand.

 Without a doubt the most direct way to enhance your brand’s image, is to use real Influencers.
-However, this is not cheap; Influencers with over 100,000 followers can easily charge $900 for a single post while those with over 1 million followers can change over $10,000.
+However, this is not cheap; Influencers with over 100,000 followers can easily charge $1000 for a single post while those with over 1 million followers can change over $10,000.

 So, unless you have an unlimited budget (which we guess you don’t), it’s important to plan your influencer campaigns carefully.
 This means picking the right influencers for your brand and organising the timing of each post carefully.